Glucosamine

 Glucosamine supplements do not seem to have a significant effect on blood sugar

 or have a negative impact in patients with diabetes.
-The usual dose of glucosamine sulfate, one or two grams a day, is minimal as a sugar source
+The usual dose, one or two grams a day, is minimal as a sugar source

 compared to the amounts of carbohydrates found in the foods we consume.
 Studies do indicate that glucosamine is safe for patients with diabetes.